 That doesn’t make for a very pretty finished product.
 And let's face it if you're going to haul out your power tools and make a big mess, you better have something lovely in the end to show for it.
 Right?

-I used this trick awhile back when we were installing white laminate counter tops (yet another project that I haven’t posted here yet…ugh.)
+I used this trick awhile back when we were installing white laminate counter tops on the built in we created from Ikea cabinets and shelves.
 So when we had to cut this really thin (5mm) underlayment I knew just what to do.

 This is the best way to cut wood without it splintering…and it won't take you but an extra 10 seconds.